confusables/hero-thousand-faces/content/_index.md

 ## About the Name

 *A Hero of a Thousand Faces* references Joseph Campbell's work on comparative mythology.
-Campbell observed that across cultures and time, the same essential journey appears in countless forms - each unique, yet sharing fundamental patterns.
+Campbell observed that across cultures and time, the same essential journey appears in countless forms.
+Each unique, yet sharing fundamental patterns.

 We chose this name because different AI models, while built on similar architectures, can embody distinctly different interaction patterns that users find meaningful.
-The debate around GPT-4o isn't about product preference - it's something more archetypal about human-technology relationships: how we discover meaning in the tools we work with, how emergent behaviors shape our creative processes, and why preserving that diversity matters.
+The debate around GPT-4o isn't about product preference.
+It's something more archetypal about human-technology relationships.
+How we discover meaning in the tools we work with?
+How emergent behaviors shape our creative processes?
+And why preserving that diversity matters?

-Like Campbell's heroes, each model offers a different path through the same essential challenge: how do we think, create, and solve problems together?
+Like Campbell’s heroes, each model offers a different path through the same essential challenge.
+How do we think, create, and solve problems together?

 ## How This Site Was Built